Mold In Your Coffee Cup: How To Remove And Prevent

 In order to stop mold from growing in your coffee mugs, use the following steps:

-1. Make sure your mug is completely clean each after use
+- Make sure your mug is completely clean after each use

-Do you need to throw away a coffee cup that had mold in it?
+Do you need to throw away a coffee cup that has mold in it?

 After reading about the potential health hazards caused by accidentally inhaling or ingesting mold and/or its spores, you may think that your coffee mug needs to be thrown away if you find mold growing in it.